This site The Web

 Importing data from your Payroll or HR system into Fast-Flex Plus

 The key to importing data into Fast-Flex Plus lies almost entirely in being able to export data in text (ASCII) format from the program where it currently resides.
-We won't be of any help in telling you how to get data out of your other program(s) - you'll have to contact that program vendor.
+We won't be of any help in telling you how to export data out of your other program(s) - you'll have to contact that program vendor.

 One final suggestion: Depending on the number of employees you have, often it is best to get as much data as you can via the import tool and then use the Batch Update Employee Records (p.48) to hand enter the rest of the employee information.